DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README - World of AI.md

 - while the computer was able to diagnose issues with a **95% accuracy**.
 It was also quoted in **Fortune magazine published in Y2018**.

-#### AI in Finance
+#### Sneak peek intoAI in Finance
-•	Risk Assessment
+- Risk Assessment
-•	Fraud Detection And Management
+- Fraud Detection And Management
-•	Financial Advisory Services
+- Financial Advisory Services
-•	Trading
+- Trading

 #### Advanced application Brain Models and Simulation
 Can you imagine a brain and its workings being replicated on a computer?
-That is what the Brain Simulation Platform (BSP) aims to do.
+That is what the **Brain Simulation Platform (BSP)** aims to do.
 The BSP is available to researchers worldwide, so that they can compare their experimental results with model predictions and conduct investigations that are not possible experimentally.

 Simulation also aims to replicate work on animal models, such as the mouse.
 In addition, the computing environment used for simulation offers the possibility of studying disease processes electronically.

-However, the challenge is a complex one, as the human brain contains 86 billion brain cells (known as neurons) each with an average of 7,000 connections to other neurons (known as synapses).
-Current computer power is insufficient to model a entire human brain at this level of interconnectedness.
+However, the challenge is a complex one, as the human brain contains **86 billion brain cells (known as neurons)** each with an average of **7,000 connections** to other neurons (known as **synapses**).
+Current computer power is insufficient to model a entire human brain at this level of interconnectedness. **Quantum Computing is now assisting BSP.**

 ## The Evolution of AI ML in the Industry